-We cap these trips at 12 guests and then 3 to 5 staff with us at any given time (including 2 drivers, the photographer, the concierge, tour guide, and our founder/host, Aida Mollenkamp).
-This makes for a big enough group to keep it lively but small enough that you don't feel like you're doing group travel.
+We cap these trips at 8 guests and then 3 to 5 staff with us at any given time (including drivers, the photographer, the concierge, tour guide, and our founder/host, Aida Mollenkamp).
+This makes for a big enough group to keep it lively but small enough you don't feel like its group travel.

 We encourage you to bring a friend, significant other, or family member, because our trips are priced for double occupancy rooms and we think it's always more fun to have a roomie you know.
-Of course, solo travelers are more than welcome too — please read on for more information about that!
+Of course, solo travelers are more than welcome too!

 Why the group photographer?

 Our trips include a group photographer so that our travelers can be present in the moment.
 Mind you they are the photographer for the whole group and not a personal photographer.
 The photographer will provide travelers with unique images on a daily basis throughout the trip so that travelers can share their experience in real time.
-The photos will be shared with the whole group of attendees and we at Salt & Wind plan to use them for future marketing of our trips (ie on social media and on our website).
+Photos will be shared with the whole group and we at Salt & Wind will use them for marketing of our trips (ie on social media and on our website).

 And the concierge?